Climate Leadership Certificate

 - Summer or Fall Quarter:

-- Campus Sustainability Planning Studio (ENVS 471).
+- Campus Sustainability Planning Studio (UEPP 471).
 For students with practicum placements in the Methow Valley, you will take this course in the summer.
 For students with practicum placements in Whatcom County, you will take this course in the fall.